What Is Term Life Insurance and Who Should Buy It?

 Key Takeaways

-Term life insurance provides up to 30 years of temporary life insurance coverage that can pay off short-term debts when you pass away.
+Term life insurance provides temporary life insurance coverage that beneficiaries can use to pay off short-term debts if the insured passes away.

 Because the entire premium of a term life insurance policy is allocated to the death benefit, you can typically secure a sizable death benefit at a low cost.